The Bible in pop culture

 The film's premise — seven deadly sins as biblical categories — confuses medieval theology with Scripture.
 The Bible has no such list.

-Read the full entry → - Invented Literature · 2003
+Read the full entry → - Not biblical Literature · 2003

 The Da Vinci Code — Mary Magdalene as Jesus's wife